thom/aws-infrastructure-at-scale/README.md

 - Upgrade the RDS instance types to db.m5.4xlarge, change it to Multi-AZ and add an additional read replica

 Total monthly cost: $18,043.36 (see [Increased_Cost Estimate.csv](cost-estimates/Increased_Cost_Estimate.csv)).

+#### Rationale for changes

+With the additional budget, the server availability and capacity should be increased:
+- Upgrading the web server instance types to a1.4xlarge and adding 2 additional instances increases the capacity and the availability
+- Upgrading the application server instance types to m5.4xlarge and adding 2 additional instances increases the capacity and the availability
+- Upgrading the RDS instance types to db.m5.4xlarge, changing it to Multi-AZ and adding  an additional read replica increases the capacity and the availability

 ## Task 3: Configure Permissions